bobur554396/Programming-Principles-I-2025/week1/README.md

 To pass this lab:

+- ✅ Read carefully [Lecture notes](./lecture-notes.md) and practice each part
 - ✅ Demonstrate local compilation and execution of a test `.cpp` program
 - ✅ Solve tasks successfully on [ejudge.kz](http://ejudge.kz/new-client?contest_id=1)